Ferdilii/motorized_macro_rail_int_fix/README.md

 * There is a [`picotool`](https://github.com/raspberrypi/picotool) program which allows you to load the `.uf2` directly.
 I prefer it.
 * [Pin 30 on the Pico](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#pinout-and-design-files) is named `RUN`.
 If you drive it to 0V, it will reset the PICO.
-If you do this while holding `BOOTSEL`, the effect same is the same as unplugging and replugging but ergonomically easier and with less USB port wear-and-tear.
+If you do this while holding `BOOTSEL`, you can upload firmware which is ergonomically easier and with less USB port wear-and-tear.
 I put a switch between `RUN` and ground (battery negative) whenever I go with a Pico for this reason (as is done in the schematic above).